rtmigo/xrandom_dart/README.md

 quoteOfTheDay = quotes[ random.nextInt(quotes.length) ];
 ```

-If you are solving a math problem:
+If you are solving a computational problem:

 ``` dart
 final random = Qrandom(); // Q is for Quantifiable Quality